Measuring the Unmeasurable? Systematic Evidence on Scale Transformations in Subjective Survey Data: Systematic evidence from WellBase

-Table \ref{tab:descriptives} provides an overview of the characteristics of the estimates we have replicated.
+Table \ref{tab:descriptives} provides an overview of the characteristics of the replicated estimates.
 About 6\% of these estimates can be found directly in the published manuscripts.
 An additional 12\% are reported in the appendices.
-The majority, constituting 81\%, are coefficients on unprinted control variables not shown in the printed articles.\footnote{Most of these unprinted control variables are standard sociodemographic characteristics that researchers include in regressions, such as age, gender, race, religion, marital status, family size, employment status, job characteristics, income, health, and childhood characteristics.} About 4\% relate to quasi-natural experiments (e.g., centralization reforms in Switzerland, the London Olympics, or RCTs), while another 4\% are macroeconomic factors (like economic growth or inflation rates).
-Approximately 25\% of coefficients relate to time-invariant characteristics (e.g., biological gender).
-Likewise, 25\% of estimates are based on a continuous covariate (e.g., income or age).
-See Appendix Tables \ref{tab:descriptives_reg} and \ref{tab:descriptives_paper} for descriptive statistics at the regression level and paper level, respectively.
+The majority, constituting 81\%, are coefficients on unprinted control variables not shown in the printed articles.\footnote{Most of these unprinted control variables are standard sociodemographic characteristics that researchers include in regressions, such as age, gender, race, religion, marital status, family size, employment status, job characteristics, income, health, and childhood characteristics.} About 4\% relate to quasi-natural experiments (e.g., centralisation reforms in Switzerland, the London Olympics, or RCTs), while another 4\% are macroeconomic factors (e.g., economic growth, inflation rates).
+Approximately 25\% of coefficients relate to time-invariant characteristics (e.g., sex).
+Likewise, 25\% of estimates are based on a continuous covariate (e.g., income, age).